-3.4 Entities
+3.4 Roles

-The required Entities within the TNC Architecture are the Access Requestor (AR), and the Policy Decision Point (PDP).
-The optional entities are the Policy Enforcement Point (PEP), the Metadata Access Point (MAP), and Flow Controllers and Sensors.
+The required roles within the TNC Architecture are the Access Requestor (AR) and the Policy Decision Point (PDP).
+The optional roles are the Policy Enforcement Point (PEP), the Metadata Access Point (MAP), and the MAP Client (MAPC).

-All entities and components in the architecture are logical ones, not physical ones.
-An entity or component may be a single software program, a hardware machine, or a redundant and replicated set of machines spread across a network, as appropriate for its function and for the deployment's needs.
+All roles and functions in the architecture are logical ones, not physical ones.
+The element performing a particular role or component providing a particular function may be a single software program, a hardware machine, or a redundant and replicated set of machines spread across a network, as appropriate for its function and for the deployment's needs.

-3.4.1 Required Entities
+3.4.1 Required Roles

-- Access Requestor (AR): The AR is the entity seeking access to a protected network in order to conduct activities on the network. - Policy Decision Point (PDP): The PDP is the entity performing the decision-making regarding the AR's network access request, in light of the access policies.
+• Access Requestor (AR): The role of the AR is to seek access to a protected network in order to conduct activities on the network.

+• Policy Decision Point (PDP): The role of the PDP is to perform the decision-making regarding the AR's network access request, in light of the access policies.

-3.4.2 Optional Entities
+3.4.2 Optional Roles

-- Policy Enforcement Point (PEP): The PEP is the entity which is connected to the AR and enforces the decisions of the PDP regarding network access.
-Use cases which do not require the PEP include those which conduct network compliance monitoring, suggest remediation recommendations, and exclude direct enforcement. - Flow Controllers and Sensors: Flow Controllers are entities that make and enforce decisions about network activities utilizing information from the Metadata Access Point (MAP).
-Sensors are entities which monitor network activities and publish information to the MAP.
-Both flow Controllers and sensors might not be directly connected with the AR. - Metadata Access Point (MAP): The MAP is the entity which stores and provides state information about ARs which may be useful to policy decision making and enforcement.
-This information includes but is not limited to device bindings, user bindings, registered address bindings, authentication status, endpoint policy compliance status, endpoint behavior, and authorization status.
+- Policy Enforcement Point (PEP): The PEP is the element which is connected to the AR; the role of the PEP is to enforce the decisions of the PDP regarding network access.
+Use cases which do not require the PEP include those which conduct network compliance monitoring, suggest remediation recommendations, and exclude direct enforcement. - Metadata Access Point (MAP): The role of the MAP is to store and provide state information about ARs which may be useful to policy decision making and enforcement.
+This information includes, but is not limited to, device bindings, user bindings, registered address bindings, authentication status, endpoint policy compliance status, endpoint behavior, and authorization status. - MAP Client (MAPC): The role of the MAP Client is to publish to, or consume from, the MAP state information about ARs.
+A MAP Client may both publish and consume state information, and might not be directly connected to the AR.